luizdamim/api-documentation/source/payments/migrating-v1-to-v2.rst

 Migrating from v1 to v2
 =======================

+.. warning:: The v1 API has been deprecated and will be shut down 31 December 2024.

 Why upgrade to v2?
 ------------------
 The **Mollie API v2** offers some compelling new features compared to the older ``v1`` API: